Understanding and Mitigating Structure-Borne Sound in Building Design

 Differentiating Structure-Borne from Airborne Sound

-While both structure-borne and airborne sound can be disruptive, they differ fundamentally in their modes of transmission.
+While both structure-borne and airborne sounds can be disruptive, they differ fundamentally in their modes of transmission.
 Airborne sound originates from a source that emits noise into the air, like a speaker.
-In contrast, structure-borne sound begins when a force causes a solid structure to vibrate, transmitting sound waves through the building's fabric.
+In contrast, structure borne sound begins when a force causes a solid structure to vibrate, transmitting sound waves through the building's fabric.
 For instance, the noise from a neighbour's washing machine can travel through shared walls as structure-borne sound.
 Understanding this distinction is vital for architects and acoustic engineers who aim to address these issues effectively.

 The Role of Architects and Acoustic Engineers